anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/01-important-things-to-remember-in-linux.md

 *Module 2: System Access and File Management*
-## Chapter 1: Important Things to Remember in Linux
+## Important Things to Remember in Linux

 In this chapter, we will cover some of the critical concepts and practices you should always keep in mind when working with Linux systems.